The Rape of Nanking (book)

 The book received both acclaim and criticism by the public and by academics.
 It has been praised as a work that "shows more clearly than any previous account" the extent and brutality of the episode, while elements of Chang's analysis of the motivations for the events, Japanese culture, and her calculation of the total numbers killed and raped were criticized as inaccurate because of her lack of training as a historian.
-Chang's research on the book was credited with the finding of the diaries of John Rabe and Minnie Vautrin, both of whom played important roles in the Nanking Safety Zone, a designated area in Nanjing that protected Chinese civilians during the Nanking Massacre.
+Chang's research on the book was credited with the finding of the diaries of John Rabe and Minnie Vautrin, both of whom played important roles in the Nanking Safety Zone, a designated area in Nanjing that protected Chinese civilians during the Nanjing Massacre.

-“…Nanking should be remembered not only for the number of people slaughtered but for the cruel manner in which many met their deaths.
-Chinese men were used for bayonet practice and in decapitation contests.
-An estimated 20,000 – 80,000 Chinese women were raped.
-Many soldiers went beyond rape to disembowel women, slice off their breasts, and nail them alive to walls.
-Fathers were forced to rape their daughters, and sons their mothers, as other family members watched.
-Not only did live burials, castration, the carving of organs, and the roasting of people become routine, but more diabolical tortures were practiced, such as hanging people by their tongues on iron hooks or burying people to their waists and watching them get torn apart by German shepherds.
-So sickening was the spectacle that even Nazis in the city were horrified, one proclaiming the massacre to be the work of bestial machinery.”

 The book prompted AOL executive Ted Leonsis to fund and produce Nanking, a 2007 documentary film about the eponymous massacre.